Helpline 1800 18 7263

 Is there something everyone likes doing together where they will be more relaxed, such as going for a picnic?
 Use this to help people air their problems and ﬁnd a resolution.
 Let everyone speak and feel they are being listened to, including the person with the illness.

-If things are still unresolved, try getting help from someone outside the family – ask the person’s case manager or other mental health professional to suggest someone to provide counselling.
+If things are still unresolved, try getting help from someone outside the family – ask a mental health professional (if they are involved) to suggest someone to provide counselling.
 Carers Associations also have counselling services especially for family and friends who provide care.

 All family members have needs for attention and affection, and for respite from caring.
 It‘s easier to resolve disagreements if these needs are met.

 Everyday things like getting up in the morning or shopping can be challenges for people seriously affected by mental illness.
 Providing structure, keeping things simple and having fun, help everyone to cope.

 Regular times for getting up and dressed, eating and doing other things help provide a safe, familiar routine and a structure for the day.

 Routines should be predictable but not rigid, with gradual changes to prevent boredom.
 Have some ground rules and agree on what to do if they’re broken.

 Jo stays in bed until the afternoon.
 Her father is angry.

 This isn’t helpful – “Get out of bed, you lazy girl.
 You’re not having any more meals in bed”.